tus/tus-resumable-upload-protocol/protocol.md

 If an `Upload-Client-Identifier` is not or no longer known by the Server, it MUST respond to `HEAD` requests with the `404 Not Found` or `410 Gone` status.

+If an `Upload-Client-Identifier` is already used for another in-progress upload, the Server MUST respond to the  `POST` request initiating the upload with a `409 Conflict` status.

 #### Headers

 ##### Upload-Client-Identifier